AlirezaAzadbakht/Machine-Vision/Bag-of-Visual-Words/README.md

 # Results
-we test our BoVW implemintaint in two ways:
+we test our BoVW implementation in two ways:

-if the top result for test image be the same as real label its true the result was  **folan %** correct
+if the top result for test image be the same as real label its true the result was  **Folan %** correct

-if the result set have more than the half of true labels its true the result was **folan %** correct
+if the result set has more than the half of true labels its true the result was **Folan %** correct